Human multitasking

 Human multitasking is the concept that one can split their attention on more than one task or activity at the same time, such as speaking on the phone while driving a car.

 Multitasking can result in time wasted due to human context switching (e.g., determining which step is next in the task just switched to) and becoming prone to errors due to insufficient attention.
-Some people may be proficient at the tasks in question, able to rapidly shift attention between the tasks, and thus able perform the tasks well.
+Some people may be proficient at the tasks in question, able to rapidly shift attention between the tasks, and thus able to perform the tasks well.
 However, self-perception of being good at multitasking or getting more done while multitasking is frequently inaccurate.

 Multitasking is mentally and physically stressful for everyone, to the point that multitasking is used in laboratory experiments to study stressful environments.
 Research suggests that people who are multitasking in a learning environment are worse at learning new information compared to those who do not have their attention divided among different tasks.